- Easy-to-use dried blood spot self-test

 - First wash your hands with soap and rinse well with warm water and dry them.

-Important: Do not remove the desiccant bag from the metal bag.
+IMPORTANT: Do not remove desiccant packet inside the metal bag.

-8. To register your Test ID online, visit www.zinzinotest.com.
-This is the website where you can see your test results later.
-It takes 10-20 days until your result are ready.
+NOTE!
+You must put the correct amount of postage stamps on the envelope before you put in the mail box.
+Register your test code on www.zinzinotest.com.
+This is the web page where you can see your test result later.
+It takes 10-20 days until your result is ready.

-Important: Keep the SAVE part of the card.
-You can ONLY see YOUR test results on the internet with your PERSONAL Test ID.
+IMPORTANT: Keep the SAVE part of the card.
+You can only see your test result with your anonymous test ID.

 Your test is analyzed by an independent and GMP-certified laboratory.
 The fact that Vitas is GMP-certified means that they follow good manufacturing practices.
 They are a contract laboratory for chemical analysis with 25 years of experience, providing high-quality chromatographic analysis based on cuttingedge knowledge and technology.
 Included with the blood test is a BalanceTest ID that only you can see.
 Neither the lab, nor Zinzino knows who submitted the test.
 At zinzinotest.com your results will be displayed when you enter your BalanceTest ID.
 If you have completed the questionnaire, you will have access to the complete analysis.
 If you have not completed the questionnaire, you will see your balance score only.